mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/attach-cluster/index.md

 1. In the **Cluster Configuration** section, paste your kubeconfig file into the field, or select the **Upload kubeconfig File** button to specify the file.

-1. The **Cluster Name** field will automatically populate with the name of the cluster is in the kubeconfig.
+1. The **Cluster Name** field automatically populates with the name of the cluster is in the kubeconfig.
 You can edit this field with the name you want for your cluster.

 1. The **Context** select list is populated from the kubeconfig.
 Select the desired context with admin privileges from the **Context** select list.